OleHolmNielsen/Slurm_tools/power_save/README.md

 Slurm power saving scripts
 ==========================

+The present Slurm power saving scripts have been designed to be called from the Slurm controller ```slurmctld``` using the ```slurm.conf``` resume and suspend programs discussed below.
+These programs will call different helper scripts according to the type of power management relevant for different types of nodes.

+The power management type for each node set is configured as *node features* in ```slurm.conf```.

-Slurm configurations related to power saving are described in the page https://slurm.schedmd.com/power_save.html
+General Slurm configurations related to power saving are described in the page https://slurm.schedmd.com/power_save.html.

-We have a Wiki page including some Azure cloud documentation describing also power saving:
+We also have a Wiki page including some Azure cloud documentation describing power saving:

 * https://wiki.fysik.dtu.dk/niflheim/Slurm_cloud_bursting